barchart/streaming-marketdata-java/README.md

 #Example

-A simple example project can be found in the barchart-streaming-client-test directory.
+A simple example can be found in the **barchart-streaming-client-test** directory.
 There is no need to include this project with your application.

 Please refer to the main method of: